Adrian Rogers

-Adrian Pierce Rogers (September 12, 1931 – November 15, 2005) was an American Southern Baptist pastor and conservative author.
+Adrian Pierce Rogers (September 12, 1931 – November 15, 2005) was an American Baptist pastor and author.
 He served three terms as president of the Southern Baptist Convention (1979–1980 and 1986–1988).

+Early life and education

 Rogers was born in West Palm Beach, Florida.
 He entered Christian ministry at the age of nineteen.
-He graduated from Stetson University in DeLand, Florida, and New Orleans Baptist Theological Seminary.
+He studied at Stetson University in DeLand, Florida, and earned a Bachelor of Arts in 1954, then he studied at New Orleans Baptist Theological Seminary and earned a Bachelor of Divinity in 1958.
 Rogers was ordained by Northwood Baptist Church (later known as The Village Baptist Church, now operating as Family Church Village) in West Palm Beach.

+Ministry

 His first job as a senior pastor was at Fellsmere Baptist Church, a small congregation in Fellsmere, Florida.
 He performed his first baptism in the C-54 Canal near Fellsmere.
 In a radio sermon entitled "The Final Judgment", Rogers alluded to a radio program he hosted in the 1950s called "Day Break".
 He was senior pastor of First Baptist Church in Merritt Island, Florida from 1964 to 1972.
 In 1972, he became the senior pastor of Bellevue Baptist Church in Memphis, Tennessee, where he remained until March 2005.
 During this period, the church's membership grew from 9,000 to 29,000, and the church moved into a new, megachurch facility.
 Rogers was named pastor emeritus after his retirement in March 2005.

-Rogers was instrumental in the Southern Baptist denomination's conservative resurgence that began in the late 1970s, as he was elected president of the denomination during a theological controversy within the denomination.
-He was the chairman of the committee which produced the revised 2000 edition of the Baptist Faith and Message.
-He published eighteen books and his works are featured on the internationally available radio and television program, Love Worth Finding, which is broadcast in English and Spanish.
-Rogers was also the founder of the Adrian Rogers Pastor Training Institute for ministers, which is currently headed by his widow, two sons, and a granddaughter.